lishaduck/lishaduck/README.md

 Here are some ideas to get you started:
 -->

--   🔭 I’m currently working on my [Bikes-by-Eli](https://github.com/lishaduck/Bikes-By-Eli) repository (which is for time being private).
+-   🔭 I’m currently working on: my [Bikes-by-Eli](https://github.com/lishaduck/Bikes-By-Eli) repository (which is for time being private).
 It's for my not-for-profit.
 -   🌱 I’m currently learning a lot about: the [Elm](elm-lang.org) language.
 -   👯 I’m looking to collaborate on: nothing really.
 -   🤔 I’m looking for help with: again, nothing really.